Defined in header

 |size||-||number of bytes to allocate.
 An integral multiple of alignment|

 Return value

-alignment to be a power of two and a multiple of sizeof(void *), and POSIX-based implementations of
+posix_memalign accepts any alignment that is a power of two and a multiple of sizeof(void *), and POSIX-based implementations of

 - C11 standard (ISO/IEC 9899:2011):